Front Range Fed

 Notes

-• To get to 5 cups of sliced rhubarb, I used about 7 rhubarb stalks.
-But, this may vary for you depending on how thick or thin your stalks are.
+• To get 5 cups of sliced rhubarb, I used about 7 rhubarb stalks.
+This will vary depending on the size of your stalks.

-• This delicious rhubarb pie Can be stored at room temperature for up to 1 day, or in the refrigerator for up to 3 days.
+• Store leftover rhubarb pie at room temperature for up to 1 day, or in the refrigerator for up to 3 days.

 Nutrition